-Every car and every auto A/C unit is different.
+Every car and every auto A/C unit is different and understanding how exactly your car’s AC system works is difficult.
 That’s why you need to choose an auto A/C repair shop that knows how to repair everything from refrigeration systems to modern computerized components.

 In most cases, your car’s air conditioning is made up of five components: the compressor, condenser, receiver, expansion valve and evaporator.
 These components are the moving parts that make your A/C unit work.
 The refrigerant—usually a gas or liquid—is the cooling agent.
 The refrigerant moves through the unit and, eventually, cools down your car.